wareeshaali2003/Scala-Chisel-Learning-Journey/README.md

 You are ready to go.
 Next step is to go inside the `docs/` folder where you will find the labs to perform.

 ### For quick debugging
-If you quickly want to see what verilog is being generated, go to this link  https://bit.ly/3u3zr0e and write Chisel here.
+If you quickly want to see what verilog is being generated, go to this link  https://bit.ly/3u3zr0e and write Chisel here..